Fluorescence in the life sciences: Fluorescence for nucleic acid analyses

 Several nucleic acid analysis techniques utilized fluorescence as a read-out.
 For example, in quantitative PCR, replication of a target nucleic acid sequence is monitored for each cycle by measuring fluorescence intensity.
 The progression of these measurements can be plotted with x-axis as successive cycles of PCR, and for each cycle, Relative Fluorescence Units (RFU) plotted on the y-axis.
 With successive PCR cycles, the target nucleic acid sequence replicates which results in an increase in RFU.
 The cycle where the reaction achieves an RFU distinguishable from background is known as the Cycle time (Ct).
 Ct values can be compared to estimate the difference in the amount of starting material in different samples.
 The semi-quantitative amount of starting material in a sample can be used to estimate the abundance of a particular nucleic acid sequence.
 The abundance of a particular nucleic acid sequence (such as a gene) can indicate expression of that gene.
 Within a single reaction, the amplification of multiple nucleic acid sequences can be monitored simultaneously by using fluorophores (e.g. FAM, VIC, Cy5) with distinguishable excitation and emission spectra; this is known as multiplexed qPCR.
-Fluorescence is also used for analyses of nucleic acids in techniques such as microarray and in fluoremeters.
+Fluorescence is also used for analyses of nucleic acids in techniques such as microarray and in fluorometers.